blobaugh/wordpress-plugin-tests/readme.md

 ---------------------

-Using Travis CI to run your unit tests absolutely requires that your plugin is maintained on GitHub in a public repository.
+Using Travis CI to run your unit tests absolutely requires that your plugin is maintained on GitHub repository.
 This will not work otherwise.

 1. [Activate Travis CI](http://travis-ci.org/profile) for your plugin.
 2. The first test run needs to be triggered by a push to your plugin's GitHub